Warner Bros. Studio Tour: Warner Bros. Studio Tour Hollywood

-The Warner Archive contains a displays of props and costumes in DC Universe:The Exhibit from Batman vs Superman:Dawn of Justice and Wonder Woman including Diana's training armour, Warrior Costume and even here Lasso and Sword.
+The Warner Archive contains a displays of props and costumes in DC Universe: The Exhibit from Batman vs Superman: Dawn of Justice and Wonder Woman including Diana's training armour, Warrior Costume and even here Lasso and Sword.
 The Sword is set in the golden requiem.
 The upper levels have some of the original props and sets from the Harry Potter films including the costumes from Harry, Hermione and Ron.
 Fantastic Beasts and Where to Find Them is represented as well with Newt Scamander's suit and Jacob's apartment complete with the case of creatures and baked goods.

 Warner Bros.
 Studio Tour London – The Making of Harry Potter

 Warner Bros.
 Studio Tour London – The Making of Harry Potter is a walkthrough exhibition and studio tour in Leavesden, South East England.
 It is located within Warner Bros.
-Studios, Leavesden, near Watford, in southwest Hertfordshire, and houses a permanent exhibit of authentic costumes, props and sets utilized in the production of the Harry Potter films, as well as behind-the-scenes production of visual effects.
+Studios Leavesden, near Watford, in southwest Hertfordshire, and houses a permanent exhibit of authentic costumes, props and sets utilized in the production of the Harry Potter films, as well as behind-the-scenes production of visual effects.
 The tour is contained in Soundstages J and K, which were specially built for the attraction, and is separate from the studio's actual production facilities.
 It opened to the public in early 2012.
 The grand opening event was attended by many of the Harry Potter film series cast and crew members.

 Each tour session typically lasts three and a half hours, and the tour has the capacity to handle 6,000 visitors daily.
 Despite Warner Bros. being the studio behind Harry Potter, the tour is not styled as a theme park due to the fact that Warner Bros. sold the license to do so to Universal Studios.
 Instead, visitors get a chance to see up close the detail and effort that goes into a major feature film at the scale of the Harry Potter series.
-TripAdvisor reported that Warner Bros.
-Studio Tour London – The Making of Harry Potter has been the highest-rated attraction worldwide every year since the tour opened.